Understanding the Problem

 Discovery

-The primary goal of the discovery phase was to understand how users currently engage with Blackbaud’s “What’s New” posts and how these announcements fit into their mental model of the overall product experience.
-Additionally, I aimed to gather user feedback on several early concepts for how new feature announcements might be delivered after the planned deprecation of the Help Widget.
+The primary goal of the discovery phase was to understand how users currently engage with Blackbaud’s What’s New posts and how these announcements fit into their mental model of the overall product experience.
+To guide this exploration, I developed a semi-structured interview guide with 11 open-ended questions focused on how users typically learn about new features, what they find effective or frustrating in the current experience, and how well the Help Widget supports their needs.

-Interviews were conducted with nine participants from various nonprofit organizations who use Raiser’s Edge NXT, Financial Edge NXT, Education Management, and Church Management products.
-Each session lasted approximately one hour and provided rich insights into user behaviors, preferences, and unmet needs regarding feature updates.
+Interviews were conducted with nine participants from various nonprofit organizations using Raiser’s Edge NXT, Financial Edge NXT, Education Management, and Church Management products.
+Each session lasted approximately one hour.
+After the interview portion, I walked participants through interactive prototypes of the modal and flyout concepts to gather qualitative feedback on usability and perceived value.

 Personas and Journey Maps